codewars/docs/content/languages/cpp/authoring/index.md

 ### Random utilities

 Until C++11, the most common way of producing random values was `rand` function.
-However, it has a set of problems: it needs to be properly seeded, and it's difficult to produce values outside of `0...RAND_MAX` range.
+However, it has a set of problems: it needs to be properly seeded, and it's difficult to produce values outside `0...RAND_MAX` range.
 Since C++11, standard library offers a set of functionalities which are designed to produce random values of different types, from various ranges, and with better distribution when compared to `rand`.
 Unfortunately, API presented in `random` header seems to be confusing and difficult to use and accompanied by amount of misconceptions, and authors either use it incorrectly, or resort to (not) good, old `rand`.
 However, working with `random` turns out to be not that difficult:

 ```cpp
 //use random_device only as a seed